MHaringa/insurancerating/docs/reference/allocate_excess_loss.md

   portfolio- wide risk rather than a risk-factor-specific characteristic.

+  For portfolio allocation, no risk-factor-level experience is used.
+  Therefore, `risk_factor_credibility` equals zero and `blended_excess_loading` equals `portfolio_excess_loading`.
+The same output columns are kept for all allocation methods so downstream reporting code can use one consistent structure.

 - `"risk_factor"`: excess losses are allocated separately for each risk-factor level.
 The excess burden observed within a group is spread across all risks in that group and is not shared with other groups.